Ch3n855/Duo-Five-Helper-Crimson-Desert/README.md

 The Judge hand (3+7) didn't exist.
 It's now fully implemented.

 **Five-Card mode** — the original had no Five-Card support at all.
-The new version lets you enter all 5 cards you receive, automatically figures out the best 3-card combination to make a valid base (summing to 10 or 20), and shows you which 2 cards become your actual hand.
+The new version lets you enter all 5 cards you receive, automatically figures out the best 3-card combination to make a valid base, and shows you which 2 cards become your actual hand.
 If no valid combination exists, it tells you it's a Bust.
 **/!\ Didn't played the Five-Card mode yet.
 It's based on the in game rules.**

 **Spot Cheaters guide** — a visual guide that shows side-by-side animated images of how a NPCs holds the cards normally vs. how they cheat, with advice on when and how to use the Accuse button.